tickBit/Tiny-full-stack-project/README.md

 # Tiny full stack project

 Tiny full stack experiment.
 User can play a tune by clicking the play icon at the frontend.
 The music starts playing from the backend.
-User can comment the song and the comments are saved into backend and are shown at the frontend.
+User can upload more music to the backend.
+Comments button can be used to toggle comments section for each tune.
+Each tune has its own comments..

+I should develop this one too a bit further, take care all the special cases..

 ## Instructions